Intra-Company Transfer Visa

-Apply for a Tier 2 Intra Company Transfer visa licence
+Apply for an Intra Company Transfer visa licence

 If, on the other hand, you do not currently have Home Office approval, you will need to apply for a sponsor license as soon as possible.
 As such, if you regularly hire EEA nationals from other parts of your business overseas, you are strongly advised to apply now.